Do you know how to set boundaries?

-I realise that the challenges of family life and all those directions you get pulled in are hard, believe me I’ve been there.
-It’s hard when you have a job and I would say that it’s even harder when you run a business… especially if you work from home.
+I realise that the challenges of family life and all those directions you get pulled in are hard, believe me I’ve been there

 At home I appreciate how difficult it can be to finish something before getting called away to help find something or because the kids are fighting or want help with homework!